Index

 Periodicity and alignment¤

-All the data produced by this package is always periodic and aligned to the UNIX_EPOCH (by default).
+All the data produced by this package is always periodic, in UTC, and aligned to the Epoch (by default).

 This ensures that the data is predictable and consistent among restarts.